How Polls Work

 But there are limits to polls.
 For one thing, beware of small movements and differences.
 If, for example, a poll says that 51% support something and 49% are against, we cannot be sure that supporters are more numerous than opponents, because of the small error that applies to all polls.
 All that we can safely say is that the public are close to being evenly divided on the subject.
 A good example of this was the 2016 UK EU Referendum when all the polls showed it was going to be a narrow result either way.
 Even if some polls showed a slight lead for REMAIN (say e.g. 51% to 49%), that didn’t mean they were wrong, it just meant the poll was showing that the actual referendum result was going to be close - and it was!
 Interestingly, the Polling Cos and the media didn’t get this point across strongly enough at the time, and an incorrect image was created that the UK EU Referendum polls were wrong, when they weren’t!

 People who sometimes criticise polls perhaps don’t realise that this mathematical sampling theory that is used in polls and surveys, is also used widely in all aspects of science, medicine, and engineering.
 One good example is that before new drugs are released, they are tested within the population using the exact same mathematical sampling theory as used in professional opinion polling – as obviously you can’t test a new drug on every single person on the planet.
 Though, this new drug testing (known as clinical trials) has to be carried out over a much longer period than opinion polls (or should be!).
-This point will be particularly relevant in the context of the testing of a vaccine for the Coronavirus - if and when it appears.
+This point was particularly relevant in the context of the testing of a vaccine for Coronavirus.

 Polls are essential in any democracy as they provide a good accurate ‘feel’ for current opinion and inform debate on a wide range of issues.
 However, they can only give a broad approximate view of what may happen in the future, according to what the current public opinion is today.
 Polls (like elections) can never be 100% spot-on accurate in terms of representing current public opinion, - but like the weather forecast, they’re never that far off the mark either!